siriusphp/input/docs/01_Building_forms/201_-_Input_fields.md

 # Input fields

-Input fields extend the [Element](../10_API/Element.md) class.
-You're advised to take a look at the previous like to get an idea of interface.
+Input field classes extend the [Element](../10_API/Element.md) class.
+Visit the previous link to get an idea of interface of the `Element` class.

 This is how you add an element to a form (you do the same for fieldsets and collections).